-The best forex trading platform over we found
+The best forex trading platform overall

 An affordable forex broker platform that offers great value

-Like most forex brokers, Interactive Brokers charges a commission as a percentage of each trade you make.
+Like most Forex brokers, Interactive Brokers charges a commission as a percentage of each trade you make.
 It uses a tiered structure, and if you trade less than 1,000,000,000 units a month, you pay 0.2 basis points for commission on the amount you trade – so on an order of 100,000, you’d pay $2.00.
 When you trade higher volumes, that commission decreases.
 At the lowest level, you pay 0.08 basis points.

 Interactive Brokers also has some of the lowest spreads we saw, sometimes with no markups at all.
 You can trade 86 currency pairs – all the major pairs as well as some exotic currencies like the Turkish Lira.